Skip to Main Content

 The Reformation (Protestant Reformation)

 The Reformation was a 16th and 17th century movement challenging the Catholic Church in Europe.
 Led by Martin Luther, it sparked the rise of Protestantism and led to religious conflicts across Europe.
+Later, John Calvin, who was influenced by Martin Luther's work, became the most important figure in the next generation of the Protestant Reformation.

 The Counter-Reformation (Catholic Reformation)